grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They're turning Percy."
 Said Hemi.
 He tapped a light rhythm on Cassandra's shoulder to draw her attention to a new unique sound in their headsets.
 "Sounds like they are flooding torpedo tubes."

-A loud ping came from the sub with the ram and echoed across the hull of the _Prospect_.
+A loud ringing ping echoed through the steel hull of the boat.
+It hit them broadside, and passed through.
+It rang off the opposite side of the _Prospect's_ hull and echoed back through the air to their ears.
 The ranging equipment lit up with the exact distance and direction of the pursuing sub.
 Hemi read the coordinates off the range display and relayed them to Percy.
 "Their ranging ping puts them at 612 meters of our rear port side."

 "Now they have everything they need to fire on us."
 Percy said to herself.